“How to find your calling” is not something we normally think about as young children.

 Your children naturally look to their parents as their primary role models.
 If you approach your job or other life roles as a calling, they will pick up on this.
 At the same time, I am often surprised by how little many people know about their parents’ values in life and experiences at work.

 Don’t only model what it means to live out a calling, but also take an active approach to help your children understand your experiences and motivations.
 Talk with your children often about what you value in life, what you see as the big-picture goals, and what you are striving for through your work, through your education, or other activities in which you are engaged.
 Share with them how you see your values, interests, and personality as a good fit (or not) for your career.
-(If you have trouble articulating this, there are resources available to help.)

 If you can’t stand your job and think of it as the furthest thing from a calling, share this with your children, too; help them understand what you like and what you wish was different about your experience.